jbukuts/git-cms/README.md

 This function will return a list of all the content sourced from the repository.

 By default, the returned list will also include the raw markup content.
-If you'd like to disable this you can set `includeContent` to `false` and instead fetch content later via the `getRawContent` method of the class with the returned `sha` values of each item.
+If you'd like to disable this you can set `includeContent` to `false` and instead fetch content later via the `getItemBySha` or `getItemByPath` methods of the class with the returned values of each item.

 A use case like that would look like so: